 A long-standing parliamentary institution, which followed the British tradition, was a catering service for MPs called Bellamy’s.
 From the earliest days of the New Zealand Parliament, this provided food and – at times controversially – liquor.
 Entry to Bellamy’s was restricted.
 Journalist Tom Scott described the bar in the early 1970s: ‘Thin partitions segregated the various castes.
 At the far end messengers got a bare wooden floor.
 Next door the press got stained lino.
 The Members and Guests and Members Only bars graduated to greasy carpet flecked with cigarette burns.’1

 Labour appointed a royal commission to consider electoral reform, which in 1986 recommended the mixed-member proportional representation system (MMP).
-In the 1993 referendum a majority (53.9%) of voters supported the adoption of MMP.
+In a 1993 referendum, 53.9% of voters supported the adoption of MMP.
 Around this time, a number of small parties were formed.

 MMP spelled the end of some long-standing voting practices.
-Once, all voting was by ‘divisions’, where MPs had to be present in the chamber and went into the Ayes and Noes lobbies to cast their votes.
-This was retained only for personal or conscience votes.
-Pairing, an arrangement to cancel the vote of one MP from a party if an MP from the opposed party was absent, could no longer work with many parties.
+Once, all voting was by ‘divisions’ – MPs had to be present in the chamber and went into the Ayes and Noes lobbies to cast their votes.
+This practice was retained only for personal or conscience votes.
+Pairing, an arrangement to cancel the vote of one MP from a party if an MP from the opposing party was absent, could no longer work with many parties.
 It was replaced by proxy voting: MPs could cast a vote even if they were not present in the chamber, enabling them to attend to other business.
-The speaker’s right to the casting vote (the deciding vote in case of a tied vote) was also dropped.
+The speaker’s right to a casting vote (the deciding vote in case of a tied vote) was also dropped.

-The traditional annual sessions were replaced by sessions of three years corresponding to the electoral cycle.
+The traditional annual sessions were replaced by three-year sessions corresponding to the electoral cycle.
 An annual sitting programme, spread through the year with regular adjournments, was adopted.
 A business committee with a representative of each party was created to plan the business of the House.

-Following the eight elections held under mixed-member proportional representation (MMP) from 1996 to 2017, no single political party was able to govern alone.
-Government was by coalition or by minority governments with agreements from minor parties for support on confidence and supply (matters to do with the government’s budget).
+Following the first eight elections held under mixed-member proportional representation (MMP), from 1996 to 2017, no single political party was able to govern alone.
+Government was by coalition or by minority governments with agreements from minor parties for support on confidence and supply (matters to do with the government’s Budget).
+After the 2020 election, Labour was able to govern alone but chose to offer ministerial positions to the Green Party’s two co-leaders.

 More diverse social groups and interests were represented in Parliament.
 The first Pacific Island MP (Taito Phillip Field) was elected in 1993 and the first Asian MP (Pansy Wong) in 1996.
 Ethnic diversity has increased over time.
-18 Māori, five Pacific Islanders and two Asian MPs were elected in 2008.
-In 2017, 23% of MPs identified as Māori, compared to 13% in 1996.
-6% of MPs were Pacific Islanders (3% in 1996) and 6% were Asian (1% in 1996).
+Eighteen Māori, five Pacific Islanders and two Asian MPs were elected in 2008.
+In 2020, 21% of MPs identified as Māori, compared to 13% in 1996; 8% of MPs were Pacific Islanders (3% in 1996) and 7% were Asian (1% in 1996).

 The number of women in Parliament, which had been rising from the 1980s, settled at a level of about a third of MPs.
 Women attained many positions of high office.
 Replacing Jim Bolger in late 1997, Jenny Shipley became the first female prime minister.
-In 1999 Helen Clark was the first woman to be prime minister following an election.
+In 1999 Helen Clark was the first woman to become prime minister following an election.
 She remained in power until 2008.
 The first female speaker of the House of Representatives, Margaret Wilson, held office from 2005 to 2008.
-Following the 2017 election there were 46 women MPs, the highest number and proportion ever..
+Following the 2020 election there were 58 women MPs, the highest number and proportion (48.3%) ever; collectively they were 33% of the 175 women ever elected to the House.

-Under MMP, the number of Māori electorate seats was determined by the number of Māori choosing to be on the Māori electoral roll rather than the general roll.
+Under MMP, the number of Māori electorate seats was determined by the number of Māori who chose to be on the Māori electoral roll rather than the general roll.
 The number of Māori seats rose to five in 1996, six in 1999 and seven in 2002.
-In addition, other Māori were elected to general electorate or party list seats.
-Proportionally, the Māori presence in the House rose to slightly above the proportion of Māori in the population as a whole at the 2008 election.
+Other Māori were elected for general electorates or on party lists.
+The Māori presence in the House rose to slightly above the proportion of Māori in the population as a whole at the 2008 election.
 Peter Tapsell was the first Māori speaker of the House, from 1993 to 1996.

 In 2004 the Māori Party was formed.
-It won five seats in 2008 and entered into a confidence and supply agreement with the National-led government following that election.
-It entered into similar agreements after the 2011 and 2014 elections, though held fewer seats – three in 2011 and two in 2014.
-No Māori Party MPs were returned in 2017.
+It won five seats in 2008 and entered into a confidence and supply agreement with the National-led government formed following that election.
+It entered into similar agreements after the 2011 and 2014 elections, though holding fewer seats – three in 2011 and two in 2014.
+No Māori Party MPs were returned in 2017, but two were elected in 2020.

 In the late 1990s some MPs changed their party allegiance while in Parliament – a phenomenon described as ‘party-hopping’ or ‘waka-jumping’.
 The Labour-led government passed legislation in 2001 that required those resigning from their parties to vacate their seats.
 This legislation expired at the election of 2005, by which time the ‘party-hopping’ epidemic of the previous decade had diminished.

 In the 2000s a number of MPs were prosecuted for criminal acts.
 ACT MP Donna Awatere Huata’s seat was declared vacant in 2004, and she was convicted of fraud in 2005.
 Labour’s Taito Phillip Field lost his ministerial position in 2005.
-He was then charged with bribery and corruption and convicted in 2009, after being defeated in the 2008 election.
+Defeated in the 2008 election, he was charged with bribery and corruption and convicted in 2009.

 After a period of flux when MMP was introduced, some minor parties struggled to maintain their presence and there was a shift in voter support back towards the two major parties.
 Despite an expectation that government would be less decisive under MMP, New Zealand adapted well and stable government resulted.
 However, minority governments have needed the support of other parties for legislation.
 This has made the legislative process more complicated and has reduced the amount of legislation passed.